How do I enter Mega Backdoor Roth Contributions?

 Add a Roth 401k, Roth 403b or Roth 457 account

-π Add a Standard Contribution in Money Flows > Recurring Contributions
+π Add a Standard Contribution in Money Flows > Recurring Contributions3.
+Add a Roth IRA or Roth 401(k) account to model mega backdoor Roth contributions accurately.

 NOTE: Income linked contributions are subject to the annual contribution limits.